rishabhshah13/Adversarial_Patch_XAI590/Final Project/Readme.md

 ## Project Overview

 This tool generates multiple responses from a Large Language Model (LLM) for a single input question using various parameter combinations (temperature, top-K, etc.).
-It then visualizes the attention patterns and log probabilities for each response, allowing users to explore how different parameters affect the model's output, internal attention mechanisms, and token probabilities.
+It then visualizes the log probabilities for each response, allowing users to explore how different parameters affect the model's output, and token probabilities.

 ## Features